By Dave Andrusko

 Biden has another chance to say no — to himself, this time — by withdrawing from the 2024 race.
 It might not be in character for Biden, but it would be a wise choice for the country.

-We’ll see if this column sets off another—and even larger— “fray of pundits” calling for Biden not to seek a second term.
+It remains to be seen whether this column will result in another, and potentially even more significant, “fray of pundits” calling for Biden not to seek a second term.